maarten-pennings/TFLcam/README.md

 ## Application

-As a first application, I'm using TFLcam to make a sensors for [Lego Mindstorms](mindstorms), even a Lego compatible [casing](casing).
+As a first application, I'm using TFLcam to make a sensors for [Lego Mindstorms](mindstorms), even with a Lego compatible [casing](casing).
+That sensor is used in a rock, paper, scissors robot [model](model).

 ## References